The Complexity of Non-Iterated Probabilistic Justification Logic: Small Model Property

 By using propositional reasoning again (but this time in the logic \JCS) we can prove that each $\beta^{ij}$ is equivalent to a disjunction of some atoms of $A$.
-So, by using \Fref{lem:prop} we have that:
+So, by using Lemma~\ref{lem:prop} we have that: